The castle from "Morris's Views of Seats," circa 1875.

 Comments: Warwick is considered the finest medieval castle in England.

-Garden & Outbuildings: Sixty acres of grounds and gardens surround the Castle.
-The Conservatory was originally built to hold the famous Warwick Vase; the original vase is today in The Burrell Collection, Glasgow; a reproduction today sits in the Conservatory at Warwick Castle.
-The Hunting Lodge was built by Ambrose Dudley, Earl of Warwick, for a visit to the Castle by Queen Elizabeth I in 1572.
+Garden & Outbuildings: Sixty acres of grounds and gardens surround the castle.
+The conservatory was built to hold the famous Warwick Vase (see "Images" section), a reproduction of which today sits in the conservatory (the original was sold in 1978 to The Burrell Collection, Glasgow, where it remains today).
+Napoleon supposedly planned, after he had conquered Britain, to take the Warwick Vase to Paris.
+The hunting lodge was built by Ambrose Dudley, 3rd Earl of Warwick (second creation), for a visit to the castle by Queen Elizabeth I in 1572.

 Vitruvius Britannicus: C. IVth. pls.
 71, 72, 1739.